 Superannuation is a critical part of your retirement plan no matter what age you are.
 It can help deliver a steady income when you stop working, helping you maintain your lifestyle and cover essential expenses.
 The Association of Superannuation Funds of Australia (ASFA) provides guidelines to help Australians understand how much they need for a comfortable or modest retirement.

-• In your 30s: By age 35, you should aim to have around $101,500 in your super balance.
+• By age 40: ASFA suggests that you should aim to have around $168,000 in your super balance.

-• In your 40s: By age 45, ASFA suggests you should aim to have around $213,000 in your super balance.
+• By age 50: ASFA suggests you should aim to have around $296,000 in your super balance.

-• In your 50s: By age 50, ASFA suggests that you should aim to have around $281,000 in your super.
+• By age 55: ASFA suggests that you should aim to have around $377,000 in your super.

 Tools to help you stay on track

-Websites like Super Guru offer tools and calculators to help you estimate how much super you should have at your age and track your progress.
+Websites like ASFA offer tools and calculators to help you estimate how much super you should have at your age and track your progress.
 The Super Balance Detective tool, for example, can provide an estimate of how much you should on average, have in your super account, based on your age and income.

 You can also check out our Growing my super insights hub on our website for information on the different types of contributions you can make to your super.